Skip to main content

 info

-Note the actual terraform execution does not occur in the apps namespace, users simply has the ability to watch the output of the run.
+The actual terraform execution does not occur in the apps namespace, users simply have the ability to watch the output of the run.
 The job and the credentials never leave the platform teams namespace terraform-system

 $ kubectl -n apps get secret test -o yaml

-For a complete summary of Configurations click here.
+For a complete summary of CloudResources click here.

 Deleting the terraform resources

-You can delete the configuration like any other Kubernetes resource
+You can delete the cloud resource like any other Kubernetes resource.

 Tailing the logs from the watcher will allow you to view the execution.